PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   Load the OpenSSL engine named ``engineName``, setting the engine default string to ``defaultString`` if supplied.
 Engines can be used to accelerate cryptographic operations, like for example Intel QAT.
   At the moment up to a maximum of 32 loaded engines are supported, and that support is experimental.
-  Some engines might not actually decrease, and sometimes increase, the CPU usage when the TLS asynchronous mode of OpenSSL is not enabled.
+  Some engines might actually degrade performance unless the TLS asynchronous mode of OpenSSL is enabled.
 To enable it see the ``tlsAsyncMode`` parameter on :func:`addTLSLocal`.

   :param string engineName: The name of the engine to load.
   :param string defaultString: The default string to pass to the engine.
-The exact value depends on the engine but represents the algorithms to register to this engine, as a list of  comma-separated keywords.
+The exact value depends on the engine but represents the algorithms to register with the engine, as a list of  comma-separated keywords.
 For example "RSA,EC,DSA,DH,PKEY,PKEY_CRYPTO,PKEY_ASN1".

 DOHFrontend
 ~~~~~~~~~~~